golang/dep/README.md

 ## Timeouts

 `dep ensure` can sometime fail on very slow system due to underlying operations taking too long to perform.
-This is especially true on Windows due to filesystem issues.

 If the built-in timeouts are not suitable to your environment, you can override those by setting specific environment variables: